realzzz/ios-zoom-out-nav-view/README.md

   OrigRect is the rect on screen that is going to zoom out scale is the target scale size for parent view.

+4. For parent view, use
+  - (void) zoomInBack:(CGRect)origRect byScale:(CGFloat)scale;
+  to Zoom in back after subview is removed.

 Note:
 Work with ARC support.